What is City Compensatory Allowance (CCA)?

 Difference between City Compensatory Allowance, Dearness Allowance and House Rent Allowance (CCA, DA and HRA)

-The CCA does not come under governing rules and regulations except for the fact that income taxes are applicable on them.
+The CCA does not come under governing rules and regulations except for the fact that income tax are applicable on them.
 However HRA and DA have to be calculated as a fixed percentage of salary of an employee.

 Given to employees as a fixed percentage of their basic salaries.
 It is non-taxable up to Rs.1 lakh if rent is being paid by the employee and rent receipts are duly submitted to the employer for filing tax returns.